bitpostAPI/interface-pypi.org/README.md

-# interface-pypi.org
+# Purpose

-Package for the bitpost API interface, to be distributed via pypi.org
+This package has interface classes that wrap the [bitpost API](https://apidocs.bitpost.co/#bitpost-api).
+You can find tutorials/guides for the API [here](https://docs.bitpost.co)and python code examples that use this package [here](https://github.com/bitpostAPI/examples).